Mid-Atlantic CFAR Consortium (MACC+) Implementation Science Consultation Hub

 What do we offer?

-As one of the five IS hubs for the Ending the HIV Epidemic initiative, MACC+ provides technical assistance in the areas of HIV prevention, diagnosis, and treatment strategies.
+As one of the nine IS hubs for the Ending the HIV Epidemic initiative, the Hopkins Hub (formerly MACC+) provides technical assistance in the areas of HIV prevention, diagnosis, and treatment strategies.
 Examples of technical support that we can offer are:

 - Selecting or better understanding a framework